February 05, 2025

 Your event theme is like clothes for your stage design.
 It dictates how you "dress up" the stage.
 Think about it.
 You wear a formal suit or dress at weddings.
 But if you are heading to the gym, you wear activewear.

 It's the same with the event theme.
-If you plan to host a Ted Take-style presentation, you would want a prominent stage, enough screen space, and professional lighting fixtures.
-And if it is a gala dinner, you may go for more grandeur, with detailed stage props, maybe a disco ball, lighting effects, and appropriate branding.
+If you plan to host a Ted Talk-style presentation, you would want a prominent stage, enough screen space, and professional lighting fixtures.
+And if it is a gala dinner, you may go for more grandeur, with detailed stage props, a flashy focal point like a disco ball, interesting lighting effects, and appropriate branding.

 Similarly, the setting has to be somber if it's a summit against a pressing issue such as climate change.
-You don't want a flashing light show or a disco ball on the stage while introducing the speaker.
+You don't want a flashing light show or a disco ball on the stage while introducing your keynote speaker.

-In a nutshell, when deciding on your stage design, ensure it facilitates and complements your event theme.
+In a nutshell, when deciding on your stage design, ensure it facilitates and complements your event theme without confusing attendees or creating an atmosphere that's counter to your event goals.

 2. Find the Right Event Venue

 If there is one thing that should decide your event stage design, it is the event venue.
-Things like the stage size, seating capacity, and the total number of screens influence how the stage is designed.
+Things like the stage size, seating layouts and room capacity, and the total number of screens influence how the stage is designed.

 But finalizing stage design and the venue is like a chicken and egg situation.
 If you have already decided on your stage, you need to look for a space that can accommodate your requirements.
 If you have selected the venue, you must consider its limitations before incorporating your event stage ideas.